homothetyhk/RandomizerMod/README.md

 - There are several logs created per file in the Randomizer 4 folder in the save directory to help you with your playthrough.
     - Tracker Log: this log continuously records item locations and transition connections as you discover them.
     - Helper Log: this log computes which locations/transitions are accessible with your current equipment.
+		- Tip: if you sequence break out of logic, locations and transitions which are put into logic by the sequence break will be labeled with an asterisk until they are reachable without sequence breaks.
     - Spoiler Log: this log lists the exact locations of every randomized item and/or transition.

 ## Settings